practicalli/clojure/thinking-functionally/tail-recursion.md

 If we generate a very large collection we run the risk of blowing our heap space.
 For example we could use range to generate a very large collection, say a vector containing 10 billion values

-Dont try this example below
+Don't try this example below

 ```clojure
 (vec (range 0 9999999999))